Why are truck drivers fat?

 - Get A Different Job

-- Probably not what you wanted to hear but it seems logical.
+Probably not what you wanted to hear but it seems logical.
 You can find many jobs where you can earn similar pay to truck driving.
-If your weight and health becomes too much of a concern then you should consider a new career path.
+If your weight and health become too much of a concern then you should consider a new career path.

 - Eat Smart

-- Most likely a big reason you are getting fat is because of the foods you eat.
-That crappy fast food might taste good but its killing you and making your stomach expand.
+Most likely a big reason you are getting fat is because of the foods you eat.
+That crappy fast food might taste good but it’s killing you and making your stomach expand.
+So eating healthy food is really essential.

 - Don’t Make Your Health Secondary